Application to the doctoral clinical psychology program is done through Marquette's Graduate School, which can be reached by phone at (414) 288-7137.

 (Refer to Statement on Diversity http://www.marquette.edu/psyc/about_diversity_statement.shtml)

 The program invites applicants that are particularly interested in diversity-related issues, in either research and/or clinical practice, to request consideration for the Department of Psychology Diversity Graduate Assistantship.
-All applicants that feels they would contribute positively to the diversity of the program are invited to state in their application that they would like to be considered for the Diversity Graduate Assistantship.
+All applicants that believe they would contribute positively to the diversity of the program are invited to state in their application that they would like to be considered for the Diversity Graduate Assistantship.

 The application deadline for the Clinical Psychology Program is December 1.
 Late applications will generally not be considered.